FlaxEngine/FlaxDocs/manual/animation/scene-animations/scene-animation.md

 ## Playback preview

 Scene animation editor windows supports previewing the animation playback during the game.
-Simply use the animation player actor picker.
-Then if you start the game you will be able to preview its state as well as control playback (via play/pause buttons) and use the seeking.
+The game must be running in Flax Editor for animation playback to work.
+Simply use the animation player actor picker, start the game in Flax Editor and you will be able to preview its state as well as control playback (via play/pause buttons) and use the seeking.

 ![Playback Preview Picker](media/anim-player-pickup.png)